index

 with coupled dimensional flow dD/d(lnμ)=(ξ/u)lnφd\mathcal{D}/d(\ln\mu) = -(\xi/u^*)\ln\varphi.
 At the Coxeter threshold D=φ2\mathcal{D} = \varphi^2, the dimensional correction becomes (φ22)lnφ/2=lnφ/(2φ)(\varphi^2 - 2)\ln\varphi/2 = \ln\varphi/(2\varphi), since φ22=1/φ\varphi^2 - 2 = 1/\varphi—the subdominant eigenvalue of the Penrose substitution matrix whose dominant eigenvalue squared sets the spectral dimension itself.

 The UV fixed point is (ξ,D)=(0,3)(\xi, \mathcal{D}) = (0, 3): no organizational structure, full three dimensions.
 The IR fixed point is (ξ,D)=(1,2)(\xi, \mathcal{D}) = (1, 2): complete organizational saturation, two effective dimensions.
 At D=2\mathcal{D} = 2, the dimensional correction vanishes exactly, and the critical exponent takes its universal value ν=1/u=10/(4πφ2)0.304\nu = 1/u^* = 10/(4\pi\varphi^2) \approx 0.304.
 This same ratio defines the critical maintenance fraction ξc=1/u0.304\xi_c = 1/u^* \approx 0.304—the threshold where the maintenance multiplier (1ξ)u(1-\xi)^{-u^*} enters nonlinear divergence.
-Systems crossing ξc\xi_c undergo qualitative structural change; the universe as a whole, being unbound, responds with eigenmode transition rather than collapse (§Accelerated Expansion below).
+Systems crossing ξc\xi_c undergo qualitative structural change; the universe as a whole, being unbound, responds with eigenmode transition rather than collapse.

 Regime Structure of Bound Systems

 Physical systems sit at different points along the flow from (0,3)(0, 3) to (1,2)(1, 2), and the β\beta-function value at each point determines the local dynamics.
 The UV and IR endpoints are the only exact fixed points.
-The intermediate astrophysical populations occupy walking plateaus where the flow lingers with distinct maintenance loads and dimensional responses.
+Intermediate populations occupy walking plateaus where the flow lingers, organized by whichever force sets rcritr_{\mathrm{crit}} for the system at each rung.

-Feasibility projection through incompatible curvature sectors generically produces irreducible curl — correction fields that cannot be written as gradients.
+Feasibility projection through incompatible curvature sectors generically produces irreducible curl—correction fields that cannot be written as gradients.
 A system with irreducible curl cannot globally relax.
-It must sustain ongoing redistributive dynamics: energy continuously committed to maintaining the constrained configuration rather than settling to a minimum — a thermodynamic cost locked into structural coherence and unavailable for any other purpose.
+It must sustain ongoing redistributive dynamics: energy continuously committed to maintaining the constrained configuration rather than settling to a minimum—a thermodynamic cost locked into structural coherence and unavailable for any other purpose.

 ξEbindMc2.\xi \equiv \frac{E_{\mathrm{bind}}}{Mc^2}.